 We have a new name: the Office of Diversity, Equity, and Inclusion.

-And this spring, we bring you a robust lineup of offerings, including the university’s first ever LEAP (Leadership.
+Thanks to all who participated in the university’s first ever LEAP (Leadership.
 Education.
 Advocacy.
 Prevention.)
 Week, March 25-30, 2019.
-LEAP Week features a range of programming to raise awareness, educate our campus community, and empower change in the areas of dating violence, acceptance, and inclusion of all.
-The upcoming One Love 5K, at 9 a.m.
-Saturday, March 30, 2019, is one of many LEAP Week offerings; see below for a complete schedule.
-All proceeds will be donated to the One Love Foundation, as well as CIRCLE in support of raising awareness about and ending relationship violence.
+LEAP Week featured a range of programming to raise awareness, educate our campus community, and empower change in the areas of dating violence, acceptance, and inclusion of all.
+The week ended strong with a One Love 5K, Saturday, March 30, 2019, with all proceeds donated to the One Love Foundation, as well as a local organization, CIRCLE, in support of raising awareness about and ending relationship violence.

 Norwich University is committed to creating and maintaining a community in which all persons who participate in university programs and activities can work and/or learn together in an atmosphere free of sexual misconduct, sexual assault, domestic violence, dating violence and stalking, and discrimination.